bottenderjs/bottenderjs.github.io/content/docs/Platforms-Slack.md

 ### Message format

 In Bottender, you can use function `context.sendText()` to send messages.
 You can format messages with [Slack message formatting](https://api.slack.com/docs/message-formatting).
-For more information, check [Context Reference](./APIReference-Context) and [official docs](https://api.slack.com/methods/chat.postMessage).
+For more information, check [SlackContext Reference](./APIReference-SlackContext) and [official docs](https://api.slack.com/methods/chat.postMessage).

 ### Channel